Not everyone can afford a book, much less books, though they’re an essential need (as you’ll agree should you think about it for a New York minute!)

 We do also need to sell regular ol’ books, so feel free to ask us if we have something for you or if we can order such a thing!
 Sales are naturally less than in normal times, so if you can tuck a $10 in an envelope and drop it in our mail slot, we’ll use it to help meet the rent.
 Thanks very much for that!
 Five hundred $10 bills each month, and we’ll be living & operating rent free!
 We don’t need that much, though.
 We are at least breaking even at the moment, I believe, while meeting our small payroll (Jenna & Michael) through this pay cycle and the next, at least.
 We’ll find work for them to do at home after that if possible and keep them paid.
 We’ll try, anyway.

-Store hours will change next week.
-I’ll take Mondays off and build in a little siesta from 3:00-4:30 pm Tuesday to Friday, I do believe, staying open 11-7 on Saturdays and Sundays.
-That’s this morning’s plan (3/23), anyway!
+Store hours have changed.
+I’m taking Mondays off and may build in a little siesta from 3:00-4:30 pm Tuesday to Friday, I do believe, staying open 11-7 on Saturdays and Sundays.
+That’s the current thinking, anyway (4/4), anyway!

 I need a volunteer cleanliness consultant.
 You’d need to be willing to come to the shop.
-It’s only me inside, except when musicians are live streaming, and it’s just three to five people total on those occasions.
+It’s only me inside, except when solo and cohabitating musicians and poets are live streaming, and it’s just two to three people total on those occasions.
 I’m trying, and improving a bit each day, but it’s so complicated that it makes my head hurt and it’s hectic here during the “open” hours.
 Please get in touch if you feel confident that you can figure out what I need to be doing better and how to do it consistently.

 Let’s build a paradise from this hell!
 Good luck to us all with that, but thanks, RS!